-Mapping is used to select an input or output device, and its settings and to pair them in a preset.
+Mapping is used to pair an in-, or output device, to a specific setting of theirs in a preset.
 This preset can later be easily used anytime during your workflow.

-This is because if you map a device, you will only be able to use it with the mapped settings, so if the device settings change then you have to remap the device or unmap it and use it without mapping.
+This should be used when you are sure that the device settings won't change.
+If you map a device, you will only be able to use it with the mapped settings, so if the device settings change then you have to remap the device or unmap it and use it without mapping.

 You can map a device only once.

 Aximmetry's Device Mapper can be accessed from the Startup Configuration screen when you start Aximmetry, or if Aximmetry is already running, from the Edit menu.

 Select the Device Mapper from the list of settings on the left